Joe McKeown is in his 11th year as the head coach for the Northwestern women's basketball team.

 During his time in Evanston, McKeown has transformed the culture of the women's basketball program while cementing his name as one of the winningest coaches in NCAA Division I Women's Basketball.
-With the second twenty-win season in the last three years in 2016-17, McKeown now has 658 career victories after 31 years as a head coach.
+With two twenty-win season in the last four years, McKeown now has 670 career victories after 32 years as a head coach.
 Additionally, McKeown has guided the Wildcats to six winning seasons and amassed more wins in his first seven years with the program (108) than the previous 11 years before his arrival in Evanston (77 wins in 11 seasons; 1997-2008).

 During his tenure, the Wildcats have established a number of program firsts, including Nia Coffey becoming the first freshman in program history to be named First Team All-Big Ten during the 2013-14 campaign, Maggie Lyon's crowning as the 2013 Big Ten Freshman of the Year, Ashley Deary’s back-to-back Big Ten Defensive Player of the Year honors in 2015-16 and 2016-17 and Amy Jaeschke becoming the first Wildcat to be selected in the WNBA Draft (2011 WNBA Draft).
 Additionally, the Wildcats had the best back-to-back seasons in nearly 15 years under McKeown's watch.
 Combined, the 2009-10 and 2010-11 campaigns yielded 37 victories, two postseason appearances and milestone wins over nationally-renowned programs Ohio State, LSU, and DePaul.